Chart Color Schemes

 Lalor Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Lalor Park's dwelling structures, as per the latest Census, consisted of 90.9% houses and 9.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Lalor Park stood at 23.1%, with mortgaged dwellings at 32.8% and rented ones at 44.1%.
-The median monthly mortgage repayment was $2,041, lower than Sydney metro's $2,427.
-Median weekly rent was $350, compared to Sydney metro's $470.
-Nationally, Lalor Park's mortgage repayments exceeded the average of $1,863, while rents were below the national figure of $375.
+Lalor Park's dwelling structures, as per the latest Census, consisted of 90.9% houses and 9.1% other dwellings such as semi-detached homes, apartments, and others.
+This is in contrast to Sydney metropolitan areas which had 55.9% houses and 44.1% other dwellings.
+Home ownership in Lalor Park was at 23.1%, with mortgaged dwellings at 32.8% and rented dwellings at 44.1%.
+The median monthly mortgage repayment in the area was $2,041, lower than Sydney metro's average of $2,427.
+The median weekly rent figure for Lalor Park was $350, compared to Sydney metro's $470.
+Nationally, Lalor Park's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing